AndersonSouzax/food-recipes/README.md

 #### Saving Updates

-After making (or not) any updates to the recipe, save the modifications double clickig in **"Save"** button right below the form.
+After making (or not) any updates to the recipe, save the modifications by double clickig in **"Save"** button right below the form.

 #### Deleting Recipe

 You can even delete **YOUR** recipe by double clicking the **"DELETE RECIPE"** button located close to the page footer.

 **BE CAREFUL**.
 Once deleted, the recipe cannot be recovered by the application.

+## Creating a Recipe

+Clicking on **"CREATE A RECIPE"** button, it's possible to create a new recipe.
+Name, recipe's category and desciption informations are required to create a recipe.
+The recipe will be dsplayed next time user's recipes are fetched.

 ## Logout